Drug information provided by: Micromedex

 Wear protective clothing, including a hat.
 Also, wear sunglasses.

-Apply a sunblock product that has a skin protection factor (SPF) number of at least 15.
+Apply a sunblock product that has a sun protection factor (SPF) number of at least 15.
 Some patients may require a product with a higher SPF number, especially if they have a fair complexion.
 If you have any questions about this, check with your doctor.

 Apply a sunblock lipstick that has an SPF of at least 15 to protect your lips.